 You can also design these sections of the document with various other header and footer options available.
-You can see all of your design options from the Header and Footer Tools Design tab
+You can see all of your design options from the Header and Footer Tools Design tab.

-6.15.7 Adding Footnotes and Endnotes
+ii) Adding Footnotes and Endnotes

-Footnotes and endnotes are used to explain, comment, or provide references for text in a document.
-Footnotes are used for detailed comments and endnotes for citation of sources.
-Footnotes are placed at the end of each page by default and endnotes at the end of the document.
+Footnotes and Endnotes are used to explain, comment, or provide references for text in a document.
+Footnotes are used for detailed comments and Endnotes for citation of sources.
+Footnotes are placed at the end of each page by default and Endnotes at the end of the document.
 This placement is however changeable.
-A footnote or endnotes have two parts- the note reference mark and the corresponding note text.
+A footnote or an endnote has two parts-the note reference mark and the corresponding note text.
 You can add note text of any length and format note text just like any other text.
 To insert Footnotes/ Endnotes perform the following steps:

-- 1. In the Print Layout view, click the point where the note reference mark is to be inserted. - 2.
-Choose the Reference option from the Insert menu. - 3.
-Choose the Footnote option. - 4.
-Click Footnotes or Endnotes. - 5.
-If required, change the placement of footnotes and endnotes by selecting Footnotes or endnotes radio button. - 6.
-From the Number format box, select the format to be used for numbering the footnotes. - 7.
-Click insert. - 8.
-Word inserts the note number and places the insertion point next to the note number. - 9.
-Type the note text. - 10.
-As additional footnotes or endnotes are inserted in the document, word automatically applies the correct number format.
+- 1) In the Print Layout view, click the point where the note reference mark is to be inserted. - 2) Choose the Reference option from the Insert menu. - 3) Choose the Footnote option.

+- 4) Click Footnotes or Endnotes. - 5) If required, change the placement of Footnotes and Endnotes by selecting Footnotes or Endnotes radio button. - 6) From the Number format box, select the format to be used for numbering the Footnotes. - 7) Click insert. - 8) Word inserts the note number and places the insertion point next to the note number. - 9) Type the note text. - 10) As additional Footnotes or Endnotes are inserted in the document, word automatically applies the correct number format.